asvath/avod/README.md

 Note: The results are located at `scripts/offline_eval/results/pyramid_cars_with_aug_example_results_0.1.txt` where `0.1` is the score threshold.
 IoUs are set to (0.7 for cars)

+Note if you want to revaluate the same checkpoint, go into avod/data/outputs/pyramid_cars_with_aug_example/predictions, and delete the csv files.
+Run the evaluation again.

 ### Viewing Results
 All results should be saved in `avod/data/outputs`.
 Here you should see `proposals_and_scores` and `final_predictions_and_scores` results.
 To visualize these results, you can run `demos/moose_show_predictions_2d.py`, `demos/moose_show_predictions_3d.py` .
 The images will be saved in avod/data/outputs/pyramid_cars_with_aug_example(checkpoint name)/predictions/images_[2d_3d]